Whiplash Injury Compensation in Car Accident Personal Injury Claims

 In 2017, 10,928 total new claims were reported, and approximately $462.4 million total claim payments were paid by ICWA.

 ICWA manages all types of motor vehicle accident injury claims.
 Not all the car crashes have life threatening consequences, and the compensation payouts for injuries often reflect that.
-For example, serious injuries claim payouts, often have a higher compensation amount than a relatively minor injury, such as whiplash compensation payouts.
+For example, serious injuries claim payouts, often have a higher compensation amount than a relatively minor injury, such as whiplash claim.
 Because whiplash is a common injury post car accident, and it may seem minor, many injured people tend to underestimate the life altering effect may have on them.
 Many injured people don’t understand the full extent of the impact on their life when settling a whiplash injury claim, and accept a low offer made by ICWA.
 By the time the life altering effect re-surfaces again later in life, it is often too late to turn back the clock.

 A Whiplash Injury is Common in Car Accidents